atwright147/contacts-server/README.md

 npm run dev
 ```

-The server will be available on http://localhost:3000/ and all API endpoints are under `/api/v1/*`
+The server will be available on http://localhost:3001/ and all API endpoints are under `/api/v1/*` (port is based on the `.env` file)

 ## Tools